-June 2012 The Chief Executive Officer of the City of Bayswater requested the for \$10,000 in its 2012/2013 Operational Budget for the project.
+The Chief Executive Officer of the City of Bayswater requested the June 2012 for \$10,000 in its 2012/2013 Operational Budget for the project.

 City to contribute \$10,000 to the project.
 The amount was based on the length of Subway (southern side) within the City of Vincent.
-It was confirmed to the City of Bayswater that Vincent had made provision for \$10,000 in its 2012/2013 Operational Budget for the project.

-12 November 2012 The City received a letter from the City of Bayswater seeking approval of the artwork concept for the Mount Lawley Subway, as shown in Appendix 9.4.3A.
+It was confirmed to the City of Bayswater that Vincent had made provision approval of the artwork concept for the Mount Lawley Subway, as shown in Appendix 9.4.3A.

-June 2012 The City of Bayswater accepted the State Graffiti Grant of \$15,000 from the Strategic Crime Prevention Division WA Police and contributed \$5,000 towards the joint Cities of Bayswater, Stirling and Vincent project for the beautification of the Mt Lawley Subway.
+12 November 2012 The City received a letter from the City of Bayswater seeking from the Strategic Crime Prevention Division WA Police and contributed \$5,000 towards the joint Cities of Bayswater, Stirling and Vincent project for the beautification of the Mt Lawley Subway.